 Members of the Board of Trustees

-Lisa Chin of Bellevue has been appointed to the Bellevue College Board of Trustees by Governor Christine Gregoire.
-Her five-year term of office continues through September 2016.
+Lisa Chin of Bellevue was appointed to the Bellevue College Board of Trustees by Governor Christine Gregoire.
+She was reappointed in 2016 and her five-year term of office continues through September 2021.

 Dr. Chin is the founding executive director of Year Up Puget Sound, a one-year education and job training/internship program for young adults.
 Previously, she served as executive director at Jubilee Women’s Center, Community Birth & Family Center, and Open Arms Perinatal Services in Seattle.
 She is also a partner in Social Venture Partners, where she served as Board Chair in 2008-09.

 Education profile: Dr. Chin received her Ph.D in education from the University of California Los Angeles (UCLA), and her B.A. in political science and art from Wellesley College.

 Steve Miller was appointed to the BC Board of Trustees in 2005.
 He served as Chair for the 2009-10 academic year and Vice Chair for 2008-09 and was reappointed in October 2010.

 Career profile: Partner in the Seattle-based firm of Cowan & Miller, which specializes in immigration and naturalization law.
 Before joining Cowan & Miller in 1990, Steve served as a King County Deputy Prosecuting Attorney, a Fulbright Fellow Lecturer at the University of Indonesia, an associate for a major Seattle law firm, Deputy Director of the King County Department of Planning and Community Development, and Legal Counsel to the King County Council.
 An active volunteer in support of education, Steve has served three times as president of the Bellevue School Board and, in 2000, was co-chair of the successful state campaign for Initiative 728, the class size initiative.

 Education profile: B.A., Stanford University , J.D., Harvard Law School.